Semi-Truck Maintenance: The Definitive Guide

 Much like on your personal vehicles, a preventive maintenance program on commercial vehicles is done in stages.
 A commercial truck comes with special needs however that must be properly addressed.
 To get started, here are some suggestions on how frequently to check your equipment.

 According to Jim Ohlmeier, TransAm Trucking’s Director of Maintenance, pay extra attention to tires.
-“One of the most frequent things drivers are written up for during DOT Roadside Inspections are tire defects.
-Should you be retreading tires or buying new?
+“One of the most frequent things owner operators are written up for during DOT Roadside Inspections are tire defects.
 Looking for when inspecting tires,” Jim advises.
 “Are the tires flat or look to be low on air pressure; do they have cuts in the tread or sidewall; is the tread flat spotted or in good condition?”
-Tires can be a large but necessary expense.
-Truck tire financing can make the cost more manageable to keep up with.

 Preventive Maintenance Checklist for Semi Trucks